bandzijs/Dark-Themed-Portfolio-Website/README.md

      npm run build
      ```

-  The build output will be in the `build` directory.
+  The build output will be in the `dist` directory.

   ## Deployment